subugoe/typo3-pazpar2/README.markdown

 ## Version History ##
+* 1.1.3 (2011-11-21): reduce maximum GET query length for pz2.js to 512 (the default limit set by Suhosin on SLES 11); improve Content-Type header information for export formats
+* 1.1.2 (2011-11-21): do not add access information to Fluid template when the query did not run in PHP
 * 1.1.1 (2011-11-17): recognise Göttingen Opac https URLs; fix recognition of Guest access; improve automatic restarting of searches on session loss
 * 1.1 (2011-11-15): support Piwik tracking; support for pazpar2-access proxy; improve URL sorting; improve location sorting; better total result count in non-JavaScript version; leaner Fluid templates; single year selection in year histogram
 * 1.0.3 (2011-09-22): add class pz2-neuerwerbungen to container when using Neuerwerbungen